Updated, 8/29/21 with an earlier sighting

 Some Relevant Pizza History

 Perhaps the book Pizza: A Global History by Carol Helstosky (2008, Reaktion Books) would have the answer, so I took a look.
-It did not, but provides some useful information about pizza in 1950s America.
+It did not answer my questions, but provides some useful information about pizza in 1950s America.

 Before The Band Wagon’s 1953 release, pizza had been in the U.S. for a while — initially brought by immigrants from Italy — but its rise to mass popularity started after WWII, when soldiers came back from wartime and peacetime tours of Europe and the middle class was growing.
 Helstosky reports that the first home pizza kit was released in 1948 and the first frozen pizzas started appearing in grocery stores in early 1950s (with one frozen pizza maker selling five million pizzas in 1953 and 1954).
 And “[b]y the early 1950s, food critics worried that pizza might replace the hot dog as America’s favourite food.”
 So it is clear that pizza had a strong presence in the U.S. well before The Band Wagon was produced.